-JFK Website (18)
+JFK Website (10)

-Digital Archives (568)
+Digital Archives (66)

-Common Search Term: hands
+Common Search Term: future

 Judge Charles Price, a circuit court judge in Montgomery, Alabama, was honored in 1997 for his devotion to the principles of the American Constitution that compelled him to rule that a fellow circuit court judge's courtroom display of the Ten Commandments for religious purposes was a violation of the First Amendment.
 In 1995, Etowah County (Alabama...